Skip to main content

 • Veterans make up about 6 percent of the population of the United States but 8 percent of the country’s homeless population.
 2

-VETERAN CAPITAL CAMPAIGN
+VETERAN HOMELESSNESS CAPITAL CAMPAIGN

 Benilde Hall offers a transitional housing program with the goal to provide supportive housing and help homeless Veterans achieve residential stability.
 Services include skill building that will help hone skills to better prepare our Veterans for a successful, independent lifestyle.